Khantanjil/CsgoConfig/README.md

-# The config for the microwaves computers.
+# The config for the microwaves computers (LINUX).
 The counter strike global offensive for the guys who have a pc like an microwave like me.
-Autoexec.cfg for super low pc.

 ## The launch options